 The Leroy Anderson Memorial Bandstand on Woodbury's North Green was built by the Woodbury Lions Club in 1986.
 The West Point Military Academy Band gave a concert on the North Green in 1986 as part of the dedication ceremony to honor Leroy Anderson.

 Leroy Anderson received a star on the Hollywood Walk of Fame in 1976 at 1620 Vine Street for his contribution to the recording industry.

 Leroy Anderson was elected posthumously to the Songwriters Hall of Fame in 1988.

-In 1995 Harvard University named its new Harvard University Band headquarters the Anderson Band Center in honor of Leroy Anderson.
+Harvard University named its new Harvard University Band headquarters the Anderson Band Center in honor of Leroy Anderson in 1995.
 Cambridge, Massachusetts Mayor Michael Sullivan and the Cambridge City Council dedicated the corner of Chatham and Crawford Streets as Leroy Anderson Square on May 31, 2003.

 The National Park Service named The Leroy Anderson House to the National Register of Historic Places on December 31, 2012.

 Also visit the official website for Leroy Anderson maintained by his family.